+This Offering

-This Offering Common stock offered by us shares (plus up to an additional shares that we may issue and sell upon the exercise of the underwriters' option to purchase additional shares in full) Common stock to be outstanding after this offering, the concurrent iStar placement and the formation transactions shares(1) Common stock and operating partnership units to be outstanding after this offering, the concurrent iStar placement and the formation transactions shares / no units(1)(2) Use of proceeds We intend to use the net proceeds from this offering and the concurrent iStar placement to: distribute funds to iStar that will be used to repay outstanding indebtedness under the iStar credit facility; and fund general business purposes, including future acquisitions and originations of GNLs. iStar has agreed to pay the underwriting discounts and commissions payable to the underwriters in connection with this offering, our other offering expenses and our expenses incurred in connection with the concurrent iStar placement, in an aggregate amount not to exceed \$25 million.
+Common stock offered by us

+shares (plus up to an additional shares that we may issue and sell upon the exercise of the underwriters' option to purchase additional shares in full)

+Common stock to be outstanding after this offering, the concurrent iStar placement and the formation transactions shares(1)

+Common stock and operating partnership units to be outstanding after this offering, the concurrent iStar placement and the formation transactions shares / no units(1)(2)

+Use of proceeds

+We intend to use the net proceeds from this offering and the concurrent iStar placement to:

+- distribute funds to iStar that will be used to repay outstanding indebtedness under the iStar credit facility; and - fund general business purposes, including future acquisitions and originations of GNLs.

+iStar has agreed to pay the underwriting discounts and commissions payable to the underwriters in connection with this offering, our other offering expenses and our expenses incurred in connection with the concurrent iStar placement, in an aggregate amount not to exceed \$25 million.

 Affiliates of certain of the underwriters of this offering are lenders under the iStar credit facility and will receive their pro rata portion of the net proceeds from this offering used to repay and retire the iStar credit facility.
 See "Underwriting-Other Relationships".

+Risk Factors

-Risk Factors Investing in our common stock involves a high degree of risk.
+Investing in our common stock involves a high degree of risk.
 You should carefully read and consider the information set forth under the heading "Risk Factors" beginning on page 21 and other information included in this prospectus before making a decision to invest in our common stock.

+Proposed NYSE symbol

+"SFTY."

-Proposed NYSE symbol "SFTY." our common stock to be issued purchase up to an additional ommon stock to be issued to iStar in connection with the formation transactions and shares o to iStar in the concurrent iStar placement.
-Assumes no exercise by the underwriters of their option shares of our common stock.
-Includes they join our board of directors.
-Excludes incentive plan.
+- (1) Includes shares of our common stock to be issued to iStar in connection with the formation transactions and shares of our common stock to be issued to iStar in the concurrent iStar placement.
+Assumes no exercise by the underwriters of their option to purchase up to an additional shares of our common stock.
+Includes shares of restricted common stock to be issued to our independent directors when they join our board of directors.
+Excludes shares of our common stock available for future issuance under our 2017 equity incentive plan. - (2) Excludes operating partnership units that we own.